Albert Ebossé Bodjongo: Death

 On 23 August 2014, Bodjongo was struck on the head by a projectile thrown by an unknown person while the teams were leaving the field at the end of a home game between JSK and USM Alger.
 The match had ended in a 2–1 defeat, with Bodjongo contributing the sole JSK goal.
 Bodjongo died a few hours later in the hospital of a traumatic brain injury.
 He was aged 24.
-Following Bodjongo's death, the Algerian Football Federation suspended all football indefinitely and ordered the closure of the 1st November 1954 stadium.
+Following Bodjongo's death, the Algerian Football Federation suspended all football indefinitely and ordered the closure of the 1st November 1954 Stadium.

-When the league resumed on Week 3 starting 12 September 2014, all matches on that week were preceded with a minute of silence in memory of Bodjongo.
+When the league resumed on Week 3 starting 12 September 2014, all matches that week were preceded by a minute of silence in memory of Bodjongo.

-Subsequent coroner's post-mortem results released on 18 December 2014, showed Bodjongo may have died from a severe beating and not from a projectile, which was the initial claim.
+Subsequent coroner's post-mortem results released on 18 December 2014 showed Bodjongo may have died from a severe beating and not from a projectile, which was the initial claim.